 And see why it’s one of the most popular local summer getaways!
 Go whale watching, have some tasty seafood, and see some of Vancouver’s most interesting landmarks, and take the iconic drive up the Sea-to-Sky Highway.

 Canoe on mountain lakes

-Canada’s national parks are some of the most pristine pieces of wilderness on our planet.
-And does it really get better than canoeing on pristine azure mountain lakes that reflect the majestic snow-capped mountains peeking from the horizon?
+Canada’s national parks such as Yoho, Jasper, and Banff National Park are some of the most pristine pieces of wilderness on our planet.
+And does it really get better than canoeing or kayaking on pristine azure mountain lakes that reflect the majestic snow-capped mountains peeking from the horizon?

 Taste local wine in Kelowna